Places to see / smell wintersweet in Saitama Prefecture in 2023.

 6. Chikozan Park 智光山公園

-I’m replacing Fukaya Green Kingdom on the list in 2022 as their wintersweet condition is not good this year.
-However, meanwhile in Sayama City, the relatively new (2018) wintersweet grove in Chikozan park is looking very well this year.
+I’m replaced Fukaya Green Kingdom with Chikozan Park on the Saitama wintersweet list in 2022.
+Because in 2022 the Fukaya Green Kingdom wintersweet were not in good condition.
+However, meanwhile in Sayama City, the relatively new (2018) wintersweet grove in Chikozan park was beautiful in 2022.
 Its not particularly big, but it is quite picturesque.
 Furthermore, there are other flowers and blooms in this park.
 Moreover, it is a good location with children as there are two fun playgrounds and there is a nice – and very cheap – little zoo in the park.
 In addition, there is also a family fishing center.

 More information about Chikozan park in English.